colscott/a-wc-form/packages/binder/README.md

 binderRegistry.remove(divToggleBinding);
 ```

 NOTE: Binders are evaluated in the order they are added.
-The first binder with a selector that matches to control will be used to bind the control.
+The first binder with a selector that matches a control will be used to create a control binding.

 ## Validation